hashicorp/vault/website/source/docs/secrets/ad/index.html.md

 Vault can be used alongside Managed Service Accounts, but on separate accounts.

 If Vault were set up to rotate a Managed Service Account's password, there would effectively be _two_ entities rotating passwords for that account.
-This would create a strange situation where the password my be rotated by Active Directory, and then Vault would also be forced to rotate the password in order to know and return it again.
+This would create a strange situation where the password might be rotated by Active Directory, and then Vault would also be forced to rotate the password in order to know and return it again.

 We're not aware of any use case for this setup and would advise against it.
 Please use one _or_ the other as best fits